dralshehri/hijridate/README.rst

 License
 -------

-This package is distributed under an MIT licence.
+This package is distributed under an MIT license.
 See `LICENSE <https://github.com/dralshehri/hijri-converter/blob/master/LICENSE>`__.